danielmarschall/filter_foundry/Obfuscation.md

 Obfuscation version 5 is the same as version 4, but there is a constraint that the seed must be equal to the hash of the deobfuscated PARM.
 This is done to check the integrity of the deobfuscation.
+Also, the xor-shifting is intentionally incompatible with version 4 to avoid downgrade-attacks.

 ### Obfuscation "Version 4"